Jaslavie/rhml/README.md

-# exploring reciprocal human-machine learning
+# exploring reciprocal human-machine learning with a decision engine
 based on this [research paper](https://pubsonline.informs.org/doi/10.1287/mnsc.2022.03518)

 ### notes